 Booking.com – So many options!
 A fantastic resource for reserving a place to sleep.
 What is nice is you can often pay in full, or just reserve your spot without any credit card needed.
 This can be great for price comparisons.
 You never know where you’ll find the cheapest deal.

-TopVillas – When you’re after accommodation that is a little extra special, this is the place you need to check out!
-They have the best selection and very competitive rates all over the world, particularly in Asia.
+Agoda– When you’re after accommodation that is a little extra special, this is the place you need to check out!
+Agoda have the best selection and very competitive rates all over the world, particularly in Asia.
 Another bonus is that their website is very user-friendly.

-Airbnb – This is my favourite site for a huge range of accommodation options in Thailand.
+Hotellook – This is my favourite site for a huge range of accommodation options in Thailand.
+It searches the best prices from all the major booking websites and gives you the results.
 You can reserve entire apartments or villas for bargain prices!
-CLICK HERE for a $55 discount on your first booking.

 There are certain destinations that Lonely Planet cover really well in terms of updated information.
-These Thailand guide books are fantastic.
-One covers detailed information for the entire country, the other focuses more on just Thailand’s beaches.
+These Thailand guidebooks are fantastic.
+This guidebook covers detailed information about the entire country, and this guidebook focuses more on just Thailand’s beaches.

 You can also purchase the online version if you prefer.